FrontenderMagazineDevelopment/admin/README.md

 # Frontender Magazine Admin Panel

-Thru automatization we should win!
+Thru automatization we should win